AltropInc/alt/doc/script/Singleton.md

 # Singleton

 If a class can have only one instance, the class is a singleton class, and the unique instance is called singleton.
 The instance is defined together with its class.
 The declaration of a singleton is similar to the declaration of a [class declaration](Class.md] with the following differences:
-* A singleton declaration starts with the keyword `object` instead of the keyword `class`
+* A singleton declaration starts with the keyword `object` instead of the keyword `class`.
+* A singleton can only inherit from an object class (not from a data class).
+If the inheritance clause is missing, the default class is [`Object`](object.md).
 * The constructor of a singleton should have no input because a singleton is created in-place and its constructor cannot be called.
 * A singleton declaration cannot introduce its own class parameters.
 * A singleton cannot introduce more virtual function interfaces.